daniel-enqz/ruby-corners-100/confident_ruby/README.md

 9.- Yield a parameter builder object

 When working with methods that may require options, this is a super cool example of how we can send multiple ans custom options by having isolated objects created and using a yield/block to send to methods.
+(Faraday gem uses this pattern 🙌)

 ```ruby
 class Map